Starry-AXQG/Context-Menu-Icons/README.md

 <h2>🧭 What is Sine?</h2>
 <p>Sine is a community-driven mod/theme manager for all Firefox-based browsers, designed to be a more efficient, powerful, user-friendly, and compatible alternative to manual installation.</p>

-(By installing this mod using Sine, you can always receive subsequent updates for this mod.And it is also more convenient to modify the preference settings provided by this mod.)
+(By installing this mod using Sine, you can always receive subsequent updates for this mod.And it is also more convenient to modify the preference settings provided by this mod.
+Due to the frequent updates of this project, we recommend that you install this mod via Sine.
+This way, you will receive automatic updates.)

 **1.First**